ALLRIOT

 Crucially, the defence highlights Guevara’s efforts in implementing social programs that aimed to uplift the disadvantaged.
 They underscore Guevara’s pivotal role in literacy campaigns, which significantly improved literacy rates across Cuba, empowering individuals with knowledge and critical thinking skills.
 Additionally, the defence emphasizes Guevara’s initiatives to provide accessible healthcare to all Cubans, which resulted in a significant reduction in mortality rates and improved healthcare infrastructure.

-The defence acknowledges that Guevara’s involvement in executions and the establishment of labor camps raises ethical concerns.
+The defence acknowledges that Guevara’s involvement in executions and the establishment of labour camps raises ethical concerns.
 However, they argue that these actions must be seen within the unique circumstances of a revolution, where maintaining control and suppressing counter-revolutionary forces was essential to securing the gains made by the Cuban Revolution.
 The defence contends that Guevara’s actions were a response to the threats posed by internal and external forces seeking to undermine the revolutionary movement.

 Furthermore, the defence emphasizes that Guevara’s unwavering commitment to his radical ideology was rooted in a genuine belief in the principles of socialism and a vision of a more equitable society.
 They argue that Guevara’s actions were driven by a deep concern for the well-being of the Cuban people and a desire to create a society that prioritised collective welfare over individual gain.